chanturia/TAU_PHP_API_CLIENT/docs/Api/BrandApi.md

 Searches for all existing Brands.
-Returns array of JSON Brand Objects with brand id and brand name.
+Returns array of JSON Brand Objects

 ### Example
 ```php